BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python.md

 <span style="color:#054300">Keep in mind my Makefile is complete at the time of this count.
 I may go back and strip it down to it's different parts to do a full complete comparison.
 Damn it now I need to do that just for my own peace of mind.
 I'll also have to ammend all of the time counts above.
 Well like most code 'fixes' I'll likely get around to that after all the other features are built. </span>

+<del>Makefile 19 lines 68 words 586 bytes</del> <- pythons version of markdown [doesn't and won't](https://github.com/Python-Markdown/markdown/issues/221) support strike through so imagine this is striken through.
+But from reading the link I found the `<del> </del>` so I guess I'll use that.

+I went back and actually slimmed down the Make fileto just the clean function, and updated this article through to support that.

-Makefile 19 lines 68 words 586 bytes
+* Makefile 9 lines 25 words
-newmake.py 52 lines 95 words 1092 bytes
+* newmake.py 52 lines 95 words 1092 bytes

 So far between the 2 the Python has been a bunch more work to get going, but also a bit nicer with not having to worry about the container being alive or dead when I try to remove it.
+Time wise they both run in approximately the same time.

 I've been working on this for a couple of hours now, so...
 I guess I'll just make this part 1.